 Monkey and coconut milk

-After I read the news of the monkey and the coconut I think it was very terrible!
-Because the people abused the monkey and pull out there teeth!
+After I read the news about the monkeys and the coconuts, I thought it was very terrible because the people abused the monkeys and even pulled out their teeth!
 It’s the worst thing that I have ever seen !

-Were monkeys forced to pick your coconut?
-I think monkeys are just innocent animal, they need to pick more than one thousand coconut and the coconut trees are very tall and dangerous, if monkey falls down maybe the monkey will die it was terrible!
-And the worst is the people who use monkey they pull up the monkeys teeth!
-For some money they abused the monkey and hurt it!
-If I train the monkey I will give food for the monkeys and give them time to rest and sleep I will not abused then and I will give them trick for every ten coconut.
+Where monkeys forced to pick your coconut?
+I think monkeys are just innocent animals.
+Some are forced to pick more than one thousand coconuts per day.
+The coconut trees are very tall and dangerous, so if a monkey falls down maybe it would die.
+How terrible!
+And the worst is the people who use monkeys.
+They pull out the monkeys’ teeth!
+Just to make some money, they abuse the monkey and hurt it!
+If I ever train a monkey, then I would give food and plenty of time to rest and sleep.
+I would not abuse it; I will give it a treat for every 10 coconuts it picks for me.

-But think about another way if we don’t need monkeys than we just can climb the tree or use something to pick the coconut if people climb the tree it will be more and more dangerous than use the monkey because the monkey is good at climb trees so is a monkey die we lost more or a human die we lost more of course a human die we lost more so my opinion is still use monkey to pick the coconut but we need to give them time to rest and give them good food and do not pull out them teeth.
+But think about it from another point of view.
+If we don’t need monkeys, then we could just climb the trees or use some tools to pick the coconuts.
+If people climb the trees themselves, it would be more dangerous than using the monkeys because they are good at climbing trees.
+If a monkey dies or if a human dies, which is worse?
+Of course, if a human dies we lose more.
+So in my opinion, we can still use monkeys to pick coconuts.
+But we need to give them time to rest and good food, and not pull out their teeth.